-- You can mask the cauliflower-ness by mixing half cauliflower rice with a “real” rice like in my Tex-Mex ground beef and rice skillet.
+- You can mask the cauliflower-ness by mixing half cauliflower rice with a “real” rice like in my firecracker bison and rice bowls.

 - Since lime and cilantro go great with the chili and coconut, you could use the cilantro lime cauliflower rice from my burrito bowls recipe.